-Eat These 5 Foods to Beat Belly Fat TodayArticle posted in: Diet & Nutrition
+Eat These 5 Foods to Beat Belly Fat TodayArticle posted in: Nutrition

-Bonus: Adding these foods to your healthy diet won’t just help you slip into a little black dress or fit into your high school gym shorts.
-Paring those particular pounds—the ones that hang over your belt—may also help you reduce your risk of heart disease, type 2 diabetes, high blood pressure, and certain cancers.
+Bonus: Adding these foods to your healthy high protein diet won’t just help you slip into a little black dress or fit into your high school gym shorts.
+Paring those particular pounds—the ones that hang over your belt—may also help you reduce your risk of heart disease, type 2 diabetes, high blood pressure and certain cancers.

 Like the proverbial iceberg, there’s a lot lurking under the surface of every spare tire, love handle, beer belly and muffin top.
 If you have a large waist (35 inches and over for women, 40 and over for men), you probably have an overabundance of fat cells congregating under the muscles of your midsection.
 These cells release chemicals that can wreak havoc on your metabolism.
 Some may be slowing down your body’s ability to regulate insulin and blood sugar.
 Others can increase inflammation in the body, which has been linked to everything from heart disease to cancer to dementia.

-A 2013 study of overweight college students found that those whose weight-loss diets were supplemented with 600 IU of calcium and 125 IU of vitamin D lost about the same amount of weight as those on the same diet without the extra nutrients, but the calcium and D group lost more body fat mass and, importantly, belly fat than their counterparts.
-While the study participants took pills, you can get calcium from low-fat sources like D-fortified skim milk.
+A 2013 study of overweight college students found that those whose weight-loss diets were supplemented with 600 IU of calcium and 125 IU of vitamin D lost about the same amount of weight as those on the same diet plan without the extra nutrients, but the calcium and D group lost more body fat mass and, importantly, belly fat than their counterparts.
+While the study participants took pills, you can get calcium from sources like full fat milk.
 Nondairy sources of calcium and vitamin D include canned salmon (with bones), calcium-fortified orange juice, and calcium-fortified tofu.

 Sipping tea, particularly the green variety, throughout the day, may help you lose weight by revving up your metabolism, but it also specifically targets belly fat, according to a study done in 2014 at the David Geffen School of Medicine at the University of California, Los Angeles.
 At work here may be a plant chemical called catechin which, in other research, stifles sugar and fat intake in the intestines—two things that can aid weight loss.
 The UCLA study also found that black and oolong teas help beat belly fat.